mariawebideas/mytakeontalks/SEOIntro.md

 * Check out [General Assembly] (https://generalassemb.ly/) as their courses are very good
 * Use a browser with no cookies or empty your cache before you do a search in Google so it does not remember your history and offers you new search results
 * Before you buy a domain investigate if someone has owned in the past.
 Use the website [Open Link Profiler] (http://openlinkprofiler.org/), make sure that not doggy websites link to your domain.
+* In the google analytics tracker put your IP address so it does not record your own visits.